dpa99c/cordova-android-firebase-gradle-release/README.md

 	Remote Config	com.google.firebase:firebase-config

 ## Default version
-By default, this plugin pins a recent major version of each of the Firebase library components.
+By default, this plugin pins a recent version of each of the Firebase library components.
 You can see what the currently pinned versions are by looking at the `<preference>`'s in the [`plugin.xml`](https://github.com/dpa99c/cordova-android-firebase-gradle-release/blob/master/plugin.xml).

 ## Other versions